Red Wing Medical Center: Interstate Medical Center

 Interstate Medical Center was a professional corporation and its predecessor was the Interstate Clinic.
 It was founded in a partnership between Edward H. Juers, M.D., and Raymond F. Hedin, M.D., in 1932.
 In 1940, having additional physicians join the medical staff, their group, now the Interstate Clinic, moved to a new building at Third and Dakota streets.
 The group incorporated as the Interstate Medical Center, Professional Associates in 1969, and moved to US Highway 61 in 1970.
 A major expansion of the building occurred in 1980.
 In 1986, a second building was added at this site.

 In 1981, George M.B.
 Hawley, M.D., became associated with the Interstate Medical Center and the first branch office began operation at 303 West Fifth Street.
 In 1987, that office expanded and moved to Fourth Street in the Seminary Plaza.
 The branch office in Ellsworth, Wisconsin was constructed in 1984.
 In 1986, Robert Thompson, M.D., in Zumbrota, joined Interstate Medical Center.
 That office expanded in 1987 and moved to 525 Mill Street.

 Current Hospital and purchase by Mayo Clinic

 In 1997, Fairview Red Wing Health Services brought together River Region Health Services and Interstate Medical Center as one coordinated system of care.
 The new Fairview Red Wing Medical Center served the clinic and hospital needs of Red Wing and the surrounding area.

 Red Wing Medical Center opened in 2001 on the West side of Red Wing, Minnesota located on Fairview Boulevard, just off Red Wing Avenue S near US Highway 61.

 Red Wing Medical Center was purchased by Mayo Clinic in 2012 and was renamed Mayo Clinic Health System in Red Wing.

 Governance

 Mayo Clinic Health System in Red Wing is part of Mayo Clinic Health System.
-Their merger and partnership with Mayo Clinic Health System and Mayo Clinic puts the former Red Wing Medical Center at the forefront of world-class research and innovative patient treatments.
-The University of Minnesota is world-renowned for leading in transplants, heart surgery and treatments for other diseases.
-The partnership we entered in 1997 stands as a national model for academic- and community-based health system collaboration.